The Ph.D. in Creativity

 Applications will be accepted once accreditation is approved by The Middle States Commission on Higher Education.
 The pending application deadline is January 31, 2019.
 All application materials, including transcripts and letters of recommendation, should be received by this deadline.
 Applicants may be asked to present their ideas and negotiate a preliminary plan for their project in an interview with members of the admissions committee.
-Admission decisions will be issued on February 15.
-Students who are accepted into the program and are interested in being considered for a fellowship must submit additional materials by March 1.
-Fellowships will be announced on March 15.
-A non-refundable deposit of $1,000 (to be applied to the first-year tuition) will be required to hold a space in the program, and is due on April 1.
+Admission decisions will be issued on February 15, accompanied by notification of merit-based fellowships.
+A non-refundable deposit of $1,000 (to be applied to the first-year tuition) will be required to hold a space in the program, and is due on March 15.
 In exceptional cases, this fee may be waived.

 The Ph.D. program is pending approval by the Middle States Commission on Higher Education.

 Tuition for the summer Arts Immersion is $6,000 and qualified students will be permitted on a space available basis to take this immersion program separately from the dissertation supervision program.
 Those not intending to go on to the Ph.D. still need to complete the dissertation proposal section on the application form, detailing a research project that pertains to other work or another degree program elsewhere; we will only admit students into the Creativity Immersion who are at a similar research level to those going on in the program to the Ph.D.
 The $6,000 tuition for the summer Creativity Immersion will be deducted from the overall cost of the first year’s tuition for those who continue in the Ph.D. program.